pt-bus-buddy/pt-bus-buddy/sprint_report_1.md

 Kanban board during Sprint 1:
 ![Kanban Board During/Mid Sprint](sprintReport1Images/middleofsprint.png)
 ## What's New (User Facing)
-* User is able to view the map of Pullman via the Google maps API and can see thier location as long as location services are turned on.
+* User is able to view the map of Pullman via the Google maps API and can see thier location and bus locations as long as location services are turned on.
+Additionally, users can now see bus schedules in the 'Schedules' tab.

 * Completed by Darron -> (#013): Route Display: Allow users to view all bus information
 * Completed by Genevieve -> (#001) Map Display: Allows user to view the main base map of Pullman and see thier location, (#022) Pullman Transit API: Read PT documentation and figure out what information is provided via the api
 * Completed by Joanne -> (#020): Schedules Page: Allow users to navigate to the schedules page where bus schedules are displayed.
-* Feature 2 or Bug Fix 2
+* Completed by Collin -> (#018): Show Bus Locations Toggle: Allow users to toggle on/off all bus locations.
 * Feature n or Bug Fix n
 ## Work Summary (Developer Facing)
 NOTE by Genevieve: we will do this when the sprint is over.